georgia-tech-db/evadb/api-docs/source/contribute/index.rst

    pip install -e ".[dev]"
    bash script/test/test.sh                             # to run the test suite

-For developers using an M1 Mac, here are some pointers for installing JAVA:
+For developers using an M1 Mac, here are some pointers for installing JAVA and to resolve multi-threading issues:

 ::
-   brew install openjdk@11    #to install openjdk 11 export JAVA_HOME="/opt/homebrew/opt/openjdk@11" # add this command in ~/.zshrc or ~/.bashrc export OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES  # to resolve multi-threading issues in macOS pip install --upgrade opencv-python     # change setup.py to use opencv-python>=4.5.1.58
+   brew install openjdk@11    #to install openjdk 11 export JAVA_HOME="/opt/homebrew/opt/openjdk@11" # add this command in ~/.zshrc or ~/.bashrc export OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES  # to resolve multi-threading issues in macOS

 Testing